 It Looks Like This.
-Never heard of it, or it’s author, didn’t know what it was about, legit just picked up because I needed something.
+Never heard of it, or it’s author, didn’t know what it was about.
+Legit just picked up because I needed something.
 Which I never ever do.
-Should have read the back.
+I should have read the back.

 Not because it was bad, it was exceptional, but it was such an emotionally impactful read it would have been nice to mentally prepare.
 So to give you the context I was missing, here’s the plot.